baco-authors/baco/README.md

 The Bayesian Compiler Optimization framework (BaCO) is a flexible out-of-the-box compiler optimizer.
 The aim is to develop a flexible tool that could be applied in a wide range of compiler optimization and hardware design settings.

 This repo is connected to the publication https://arxiv.org/abs/2212.11142 and aims to facilitating reconstructing those results.
 It comes in two versions, one older that was used for the experiments in the paper and one, which is functionally equivalent but where the code has been cleaned up further.
 The older version is located in the branch Original.
+In the repository https://github.com/baco-authors/baco-artifact, we further provide two docker containers to set up the TACO and RISE/ELEVATE experiments.

 If you want to use the optimizer for your own application, we would recommend using the maintained version of the codebase which will instead be kept under the name Hypermapper (https://github.com/luinardi/hypermapper, branch:Hypermapper-v3), which however won't include the compiler baselines.